Legal opium production in India: Diversion and illegal production

-There are rampant diversion and illegal production of opium found in India and India is regarded as third largest illicit opium producer in the world.
+There are rampant diversions and illegal productions of opium found in India and India is regarded as third largest illicit opium producer in the world.
 The diverted opium finds its way into North West Indian states like Punjab, where it forms an integral component in illegal drug trafficking.
-There are ban on sale and trade of poppy husk (doda chura) a leftover from fields that was widely used in informal drug market in states like Rajasthan from 2015.
+There is a ban on sale and trade of poppy husk (doda chura), a leftover from fields that was widely used in informal drug market in states like Rajasthan from 2015.
 The wide difference between the prices in the illegal market (Rs.
 60,000 - 120,000/- per kg) and government rates (Rs.
 1800/- per kg) is one factor that prompts diversion and rampant corruption in enforcement.
 There are strict laws against diversion in India.
 If caught then a farmer will lose their license to cultivate poppy and will be booked under Narcotic Drugs and Psychotropic Substances Act.

 Opium addicts registered with the State Governments are supplied prescription opium by the Governments as part of deaddiction.
 The Government Opium and Alkaloid Works at Ghazipur and Neemuch sell opium to the State Governments who, in turn, supply it to the addicts.

-There are also instances of reduction in crop due to theft, attacks from animals, weather events like hailstorms, drought and attack of Parrots which are accused as diversion often.
+There are also instances of reduction in crop due to theft, attacks from animals, weather events like hailstorms, drought and attack of Parrots which are often accused as diversion.